Ayushbeginer1/Cognicare-sih-/README.md

 - [Technologies Used](#technologies-used)

 ## Introduction
-Cognicare aims to provide a comprehensive digital platform for mental health and psychological support tailored for students in higher education.
-The system offers resources, assessments, and support channels to promote well-being and resilience.
+Cognicare provides students with accessible mental health resources, anonymous assessments, and direct support from counselors.
+The platform is built to foster well-being, resilience, and confidentiality.

 ## Features
 - Anonymous mental health assessments
-- Access to self-help resources
+- Self-help resource library
-- Chat-based support with counselors
+- Real-time chat support with counselors
 - Progress tracking and personalized recommendations
-- Secure and confidential data handling
+- Secure, confidential data management

 ## Usage
-- Register or log in as a student or counselor.
+1. Register or log in as a student or counselor.
-- Complete assessments and access resources.
+2. Complete assessments and explore resources.
-- Use the chat feature for real-time support.
+3. Connect with counselors via chat for support.

 ## Technologies Used
 - Node.js